deltaxwize/linkshare/README.md

 ![Miku Nakano](https://images7.alphacoders.com/132/1323209.jpeg)

 A Telegram bot to generate smart, temporary, and request-based invite links for your channels and groups.
-Helps you avoid copyright problems and keep your communities safe.
+Helps you avoid problems and keep your communities safe.

 ---